freeCodeCamp/freeCodeCamp/guide/english/computer-science/databases/relational-databases/index.md

 ### Foreign key

-To describe the Relationships above, Foreign keys(FK) should be be used to link table to tables.
+To describe the Relationships above, Foreign keys(FK) used to link tables.
-Each FK needs 3 parameter:
+Each FK needs 3 parameters:
 1. Referenced table: having candidate keys
 2. Child table: having foreign keys
 3. Constraint: having the columns which both tables have in common.